anup-paul/anup-paul/README.md

 ## I'm a Front-End & React Dev!

 - 🔭 I’m currently working on...
-React
+React and Flutter
-- 🌱 I’m currently learning... laravel
+- 🌱 I’m currently learning... laravel and flutter
 - 👯 I’m looking to collaborate on ... open source project in react and nodejs
 - ⚡ Fun fact: I love to watch Movies, travel to mountains and beaches and play cricket.